akash-dathaprasad/Privacy-Preserving-Machine-Learning-for-Collaborative-Intrusion-Detection/README.md

 **"File not found" error**:
 - Ensure `KDDTrain+.txt` and `KDDTest+.txt` are in the same folder as `main.py`
 - Check file names are exact (with the `+` sign)

-**"Out of memory" error**:
-- Reduce number of training rounds
-- Close other applications

-**Low accuracy**:
-- Ensure dataset files are correct
-- Check if all required packages are installed
-- Try increasing number of epochs/rounds

 ## Project Structure
 ```